mouyang2001/kemu-kupu/wiki/MATTHEW.md

 ### Thu 14/10/2021
 Removed fxml verion specification in the fxml files so that it would remove console warning during runtime.
 I was tasked with remaking the macron buttons.
 I firstly used figma to create 2 concept drafts.
 Then I inquried with the team as to which design them preferred.
 Finalll I implemented the design according to the specifications and merged my branch in, closing the issue.

-### Frid 14/10/2021
+### Fri 15/10/2021
-Breanna opend a new issue with regards to a bug within the practice module.
+Breanna opened a new issue with regards to a bug within the practice module.
 The answer wasn't showing long enough for the user to learn the answer and was being overridden too quickly by certain game mechanics.
 I located the issue and fixed it by setting a new event listener for submit button when the answer was revealed.
 SO the user have as much time as they want to process the answer before moving on.
 I also made some styling changes to the speed slider.
+Then I changed the .gitignore file to ignore the stats hidden file.
+This makes the github repo less cluttered and make it generate naturally when a player plays the game.

+### Sun 17/10/2021
+I analysed the peer feedback recieved for assignment 4.
+One of them mentioned adding a progress indicator to the quiz scene.
+I thought this was a good idea and it helped balance out the structure of the entire quiz scene, making it more even.
+So I implemented this feature.
+Along the way I pickedup a bug with the skip button and corrected it.
+Turns out it was jumping up twos rather than ones.
+Then I improved the color of the buttons, diversifying the colors and improving the look and feel.